Samantha-Sokolis/team-project-1/README.md

 THEN I am presented with a logo, a search bar, and a random word generator

 WHEN I enter a new word in the search bar
-THEN I have the option to filter the results
+THEN I have the option to filter the results - moved to future dev due to limitations of new API

 WHEN the search results are returned,
 THEN I can view translations of different regional languages